-Following a June 4, 2018 Scientific and Strategic Advisory Board ("SSAB"), the Company has begun early development of a Phase I/II study, L-DOS47 given in combination with doxorubicin, for the treatment of metastatic pancreatic cancer.
-Pancreatic cancer accounts for approximately 3% of all cancers in U.S. and for which there are currently few treatment options.
-Helix is currently collaborating with Dr. Dan Von Hoff to develop a study protocol targeting advanced pancreatic cancer patients for US FDA IND submission in April/May 2019.
+Following a June 4, 2018 Scientific and Strategic Advisory Board ("SSAB"), in collaboration with Dr. Von Hoff at Translational Genomics Research Institute in Scottsdale, Arizona, the Company began early development of a Phase I/II study, L-DOS47 given in combination with doxorubicin, for previously treated advanced pancreatic cancer.
+Pancreatic cancer accounts for approximately 3% of all cancers in U.S. for which there are currently few treatment options.
+An IND was filed on July 8, 2019 and the subsequent approval of the FDA was received on August 6, 2019.
+The first site and Principal Investigator, Dr. Erkut Borazanci at HonorHealth in Scottsdale, Arizona, has been identified.
+Study start-up activities are currently well under way with a site initiation anticipated in November 2019.